Atkinson County Vehicle Impound Guide

 Facing unexpected impound fees can be financially challenging.
 Here are some options to consider:

-• Borrow from family/friends: This is often the quickest way to get the necessary funds.
+• Contact a family member or friend to help cover costs: This is often the quickest way to get the necessary funds.

-• Payment plans (some lots offer this): Some impound lots may offer payment plans.
+• Ask the impound lot if a payment plan is available: Some impound lots may offer payment plans.
 Inquire directly with the impound lot about this possibility.
 However, interest and fees may still apply.

 After Retrieval